 Top US official urges WHO to address sexual misconduct

-“There are many of us who stand with survivors and stand with those who identify as victims and are truly committed, but also frustrated by where things have stood to date,” Loyce Pace, Assistant Secretary for Global Affairs at the U.S. Department of Health and Human Services, told a meeting of the WHO’s Executive Board on Tuesday.
+“There are many of us who stand with survivors and stand with those who identify as victims and are truly committed, but also frustrated by where things have stood to date,” Loyce Pace, assistant secretary for global affairs at the U.S. Department of Health and Human Services, told a meeting of WHO’s Executive Board on Tuesday.

 WHO Director-General Tedros Adhanom Ghebreyesus told the meeting that a probe into the October incident had been completed.